AnandChowdhary/writing/honors-veni-proposal.md

 September 1, 2019

 ### 3f.
 Additional grants
 *Have you applied for any additional grants for this project either from NWO or from any other institution, and/or has the same idea been submitted elsewhere?* Yes, a prototype of the proposed platform was presented at a hackthon (Brighthack) in November 2018.
 As the winning prize, Educatieve Agenda Limburg committed to contributing €12,500 for building the platform.
-[More information](https://anandchowdhary.com/projects/aristotle/)
+[More information about the prize](https://anandchowdhary.com/projects/aristotle/).
+However, this grant it specifically for the further development and implementation of the platform in Limburg's schools, and not the initial research requirements.